jhu-asco/aerial_autonomy/README.md

     cmake ..
     sudo make install

+### Arm Plugins
+Building with arm plugins can be turned off by setting the `USE_ARM_PLUGINS` cmake argument to OFF

+    catkin build -DUSE_ARM_PLUGINS=OFF

 ## Running Executables
 The package provides a `uav_system_node` executable which loads a state machine and hardware and waits for event commands from a ROS topic.
 The `rqt_aerial_autonomy_gui` script provides a GUI to generate events for the state machine.
 The rqt plugin can be loaded along with `rqt_rviz` in the `rqt_gui` framework.

 The `simulator.launch` file in the launch folder executes the state machine node using simulated hardware.
-The GUI can be launched individually using rosrun.
+The GUI can be launched individually using rosrun, or with `simulator_rqt_aerial_autonomy.launch`.
 The steps to launch a simulated quadrotor with the state machine are

     roslaunch aerial_autonomy simulator.launch
-    rosrun aerial_autonomy rqt_aerial_autonomy_gui  # In a separate tab
+    roslaunch aerial_autonomy simulator_rqt_aerial_autonomy.launch  # In a separate tab

 ## Running Tests
 To build and run tests use `catkin build aerial_autonomy --catkin-make-args run_tests`.
 Output of individual tests can be checked using `rosrun aerial_autonomy test_name`.